B-Ricey763/resume/resume.typ

   ],
   location: "",
   date: "March 2020 - Present",
-  // ...tutorials on fundemental and advanced concepts on the Roblox Studio game engine
   // I made this post: https://www.youtube.com/post/UgkxzgdktMYKeCW641gPd1rF2i-xvqCzgWs3
   // on what games were positively affected by my channel, so here are some numbers:
   // - https://www.roblox.com/games/6755746130/UPDATE-Fruit-Juice-Tycoon-Refreshe